-Mr. Qavvik: Thank you, Mr. Speaker and thank you Minister Akeeagok.
+Mr. Qavvik: Thank you, Mr. Speaker.
+Thank you, Minister Akeeagok.
 As the minister will remember, he tabled the 2019-2020 Annual Report on the Country Food Distribution Program during the Legislative Assembly sitting of March 15, 2021.
-Can the minister confirm when the 2021... no, when the 2020-21 and 2021-22 annual reports will be ready for tabling in the Legislative Assembly?
+Can the minister confirm when the 2020-21 and 2021-22 annual reports will be ready for tabling in the Legislative Assembly?
 Thank you, Mr. Speaker.